Online Orthogonal Matching Pursuit: Instantiation of the Optimization procedure and Selection Strategy

-The procedure repeatedly queries fresh data points $(x,y)$ and updates the quantities $\tilde{Z}_{i,n}^S$ simultaneously for all $i\in [d] \setminus S$, until one of the candidate features $i^* \in \text{argmax} \{ | \tilde{Z}^S_{i,n}| + \text{ conf}(i,n,\delta)\}$ satisfies~\eqref{eq:cond}.
-Then the procedure halts and outputs the feature $i^*$.
-A concise version of \tryselectproc in the Data Stream setting is given in Algorithm~\ref{algo:select_mc} (the detailed version is in the appendix in Algorithm~\ref{algo:select_mc_full}).
+is no longer satisfied.
+The algorithm then returns the set of selected features $U$.
+Lemma~\ref{lem:tau} shows that unless the support $S^*$ is completely recovered, $U \neq \emptyset$ and the procedure halts in finite time almost surely.
+A concise version of \tryselectproc is given in Algorithm~\ref{algo:select_mc} (the detailed version is in Algorithm~\ref{algo:select_mc_full}).

-\subparagraph{Database setting:} We use an upper confidence bound (UCB) type strategy where we repeatedly update $\tilde{Z}_{i,n}^S$ for $i\in [d] \setminus S$ asynchronously, i.e. we only update $\tilde{Z}_{i^*,n}^S$ for $i^* \in \text{argmax}_{i \in [d]\setminus S} \{|\tilde{Z}_{n_i,i}^S|+\text{conf}(i,n_i,\delta)\}$ at a time (where $n_i$ the number of data points used to compute $\tilde{Z}_{i,n_i}^S$), then we check whether condition~\eqref{eq:cond} is satisfied (after each update).
-Once~\eqref{eq:cond} is satisfied we output the selected feature.
-A concise version of \tryselectproc in the Database setting is given in Algorithm~\ref{algo:select_db} (the detailed version is presented in the appendix in Algorithm~\ref{algo:select_db_full}).